 Mr Lak has long, extensive experience in the port sector.
 Previously, he held Executive Board positions at the Port of Rotterdam Authority and EMO.
 Mr Lak holds a number of other board positions.

 HES International is jointly held by Macquarie European Infrastructure Fund 5 and West Street Infrastructure Partners III.
-These investment vehicles, managed by Macquarie Asset Management and Goldman Sachs respectively, each hold a 50 per cent equity interest.
+These investment vehicles, managed by Macquarie Asset Management and the Goldman Sachs Asset Management Infrastructure business respectively, each hold a 50 per cent equity interest.
 For further information, please visit www.MIRAFunds.com and https://www.goldmansachs.com/what-we-do/investing-and-lending/direct-private-investing/index.html